What Is an Organizational Psychologist?

 What Does an Industrial-Organizational Psychologist Make in a Year?

-Industrial-organizational psychologists enjoy median annual wages of $74,428.
+Industrial-organizational psychologists enjoy mean annual wages of $90,820, according to Payscale data in March 2023.
 Salary opportunities for these professionals differ depending on location, education, and experience.
-Psychologists in the 10th percentile took home an annual mean wage of $51,350, while those in the 90th percentile earned an annual mean wage of $192,150.
+Psychologists in their early career take home an annual mean wage of $80,220, based on 72 reported salaries, while experienced professionals earn an annual mean wage of $115,230, based on 33 reported salaries.

 Position | Average Annual Salary |